Weyl group symmetry of q-characters: Subring of -invariants, -characters, and screening operators

 The algebra $\U_q(\wh{\Glie})$ has a $\ZZ$-grading defined by $\on{deg}(x_{i,m}^\pm) = \on{deg}(\phi_{i,m}^\pm) = m$ for $i\in I$, $m\in\ZZ$, and $\on{deg}(k_i^{\pm 1}) = 0$ for $i\in I$.
 For $a\in\CC^\times$, there is a corresponding automorphism $\tau_a$ of $\U_q(\wh{\Glie})$ so that for an element $g$ of degree $m\in\ZZ$ satisfies $\tau_a(g) = a^m g$.

-For $i\in I$, the action of $k_i$ on any object of $\mathcal{F}$ is diagonalizable with eigenvalues in $\pm q^{d_i\ZZ}$.
+For $i\in I$, the action of $k_i$ on any object of the category $\mathcal{F}$ of finite-dimensional representations of $\U_q(\wh{\Glie})$ is diagonalizable with eigenvalues in $\pm q^{d_i\ZZ}$.
 Without loss of generality, we can assume that $\mathcal{F}$ is the category of {\it type 1} finite-dimensional representations (see \cite{CP}), i.e. we assume that for any object of $\mathcal{F}$, the eigenvalues of $k_i$ are in $q^{d_i \ZZ}$ for $i\in I$.
 The simple objects of $\mathcal{F}$ have been classified by Chari--Pressley (see \cite{CP}).
 The simple objects are parametrized by $n$-tuples of polynomials $(P_i(u))_{i\in I}$ satisfying $P_i(0) = 1$ (they are called {\it Drinfeld polynomials}).

 For $\omega\in P$, the {\it weight space} $V_\omega$ of an object $V$ in $\mathcal{F}$ is the set of {\it weight vectors} of weight $\omega$, i.e. of vectors $v\in V$ satisfying $k_i v = q^{\left(d_i \omega(\alpha_i^\vee)\right)} v$ for any $i\in I$.
 Thus, we have the weight space decomposition